×

 • Alcoholic liver disease (ALD) – The outcome of exceeding the liver’s capacity for processing alcohol, which harms the organ.

-• Acute liver failure – A rapid loss of liver function.
+• Acute liver failure – A sudden decline in liver function.

 • Non-alcoholic Fatty Liver Disease – Fat accumulation in the liver causes inflammation and scarring in individuals with metabolic disorders like diabetes and obesity.